How to Make Alkaline Water at Home

 Every Method of Water Alkalizer: Pro’s & Con’s

-Since launching my Definitive Guide to Alkaline Water a few weeks ago, I have been inundated with questions about which is the best source of alkaline water.
-I personally have a clear winner but I really want to give you the most impartial and well rounded advice that I can – plus I also believe in giving you all of the facts, so you can make up your own mind.
+Since launching my Definitive Guide to Alkaline Water a few weeks ago, I have been inundated with questions about which is the best source of making this pH positive water.
+It’s an integral part of living alkaline I personally have a clear winner but I really want to give you the most impartial and well rounded advice that I can – plus I also believe in giving you all of the facts, so you can make up your own mind.

 So here is my complete run down of every type of product, substance, machine, liquid or powder that has ever claimed to make alkaline water, so that you can make the best decision on how to make alkaline water at home.